History

 • Distributed more than $1 million to over 5,000 restaurant workers who lost their jobs because of the COVID-19 pandemic

-• Won dozens of workplace justice campaigns against national food chains, including more than $230,000 settlement in unpaid back wages with the Bartmann Group in Minneapolis.
+• Won dozens of workplace justice campaigns against national food chains, totaling over $11 million in back-pay

 • Secured a victory in ensuring tips belong to the employees who earned them.